Officials temporarily halt search for person who apparently drowned in canal near Mercedes

 At about 4:30 p.m.
 Sunday, the Sheriff's Office received a call about a body in a canal near Relampago, an unincorporated area south of Mercedes and Weslaco.

-Family and friends are concerned the person who apparently drowned in the canal may be Jose Ybarra, 30, of Progreso, who disappeared Sunday while fishing.
+Family and friends are concerned the person who apparently drowned in the canal may be Jose Ibarra, 30, of Progreso, who disappeared Sunday while fishing.

 Officials plan to resume the search on Tuesday.

-Note: Correction: There was a misspelling error of Jose Ibarra's last name in the original article.
-It was corrected to Ibarra not Ybarra.